mkKreations/MountainSearch/README.md

 - Manages indexPaths to create seamless search animation as user types
 - Uses custom classes to manage all aspects of UICollectionView
+- Utilizes UISearchController to manage results of UICollectionView
 - Loads raw data from CSV